Klerpson/tatiana/_posts/en/2024-12-20-what-did-lindsay-lohan-do-to-her-face.md

 | Biological Stimulation | Natural regeneration | Long-lasting effects |
 | Lifestyle Integration | Overall wellness | Sustainable beauty |

-### The Manhattan Method: Adapting Celebrity Treatments
+### The Manhattan method: Adapting celebrity treatments

 While not everyone needs the exact protocol used by Lindsay, the principles can be adapted for various needs and budgets.
 Upper East Side aesthetic specialist Dr. Sarah Chen explains:

-"We're seeing a revolution in how we approach facial rejuvenation.
-The focus has shifted from filling wrinkles to improving skin quality comprehensively."
+*"We're seeing a revolution in how we approach facial rejuvenation.
+The focus has shifted from filling wrinkles to improving skin quality comprehensively."*

 ### Understanding the Investment